Why Advertise on Instagram?

 In terms of image size, Facebook recommends 1200 x 628 pixels with little or no overlaid text.
 So in this case, we’ll use the same image that appears on our blog post, but without the overlay text.
 For our text, we’ve written a short and clear summary of the blog post.
 The Call to Action is “Learn More” which is appropriate for a blog post since that’s what users will be doing.
 And lastly, the URL (landing page) is the blog post itself.

-Once you’ve have finished creating your ad, click “Confirm.”
+Once you have finished creating your ad, click “Confirm.”
 Your new ad campaign will appear in the Facebook Ads Manager.

 Now that you’ve learned how to create an Instagram Ad using Facebook Ads Manager, you’ll be able to expand your reach, target new audiences, and increase engagement with your website.
-Try running some ads on Instagram only to see how they perform – particularly if you are accustomed to running Facebook ads.
-Some brands get more traction on Instagram than Facebook, and some are vice-versa.
-The only way to find out what will work best for you it to experiment.
+Try running some ads on Instagram only to see how they perform - particularly if you are accustomed to running Facebook Ads.
+Some brands get more traction on Instagram than Facebook and some are vice-versa.
+The only way to find out what will work best for you is to experiment.